Need More Information? Please email the sponsor(s) for the desired organization.

 Best Friends is an organization that pairs special needs students with regular education students.
 We invite all to get involved either as a Mustang Friend, where students are matched in small groups with other students, Social Friend, where students can come to meetings and activities and just have fun, or Lunch Friends, where students can have lunch on a regular basis with a student.
 Our goal is to make new friends, touch the lives of everyone on campus, and integrate all students into activities at Friendswood High School.

-Sponsors: Lisa Sargent and Jane Pearce
+Sponsors: Lisa Sargent, Jane Pearce and James Cook.

 Saluting Our Soldiers is an organization devoted to supporting our deployed service men and women in Afghanistan and Iraq by sending care packages stuffed with items that are hard to come by.
 Meetings are every other Monday in room 901 to help plan care packages, special meals and other activities.